ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/update.rst

 Update Indicator Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To update an Indicator's attributes, use the following format:
+To update an Indicator's Attributes, use the following format:

 .. code::